restarian/brace_document_link/docs/synopsis.md

 ### Bonuses:
   * Cross-platform design enables using win32 or unix syntax.
-  * Many unit tests which also run remotely on Linux and Windows.
+  * Unit testing which run remotely on Linux and Windows.
   * Open-sourced under a liberal licensed (MIT)

 ### What is it